gitbls/sdm/Docs/Plugins.md

 ### lxde

-Use the `lxde` plugin to establish your preferred settings, such as left-handed mouse, and config files for `libfm`, `pcmanfm`, and `lxterminal`.
+Use the `lxde` plugin with `wayfire` to establish your preferred settings, such as left-handed mouse, and config files for `libfm`, `pcmanfm`, and `lxterminal`.
 These are not well-documented.
 The best way to create your personalized versions is to use RasPiOS to configure the desktop as you'd like it, and then save the files.
+NOTE: Use the `labwc` plugin for configuring labwc.

 #### Arguments